jnnnnn/egui-test-1/devlog.md

 | Anthony, Piers   | 2744    | And Eternity, Bearing an Hourglass, Heaven Cent                               |
 | Resnick, Mike    | 2088    | Prophet, Kirinyaga, Oracle                                                    |
 | Grant, Maxwell   | 2009    | Terror Island, Alibi Trail                                                    |

+## 2023-01-09

+Asked about cancelling async sqlx.
+You can't actually terminate the query in the engine but [you can ignore the result](https://stackoverflow.com/questions/75039196/how-to-cancel-a-long-running-query-when-using-rust-sqlx-tokio/75043208#75043208) when the async returns back to your code.
+I'll leave it as is for now.